Why Conservation Matters

 That silence stayed with me.
 It was a powerful reminder that species can disappear quietly—and often without most people even realizing it.

-Over the years I’ve been fortunate to work with wildlife in many other ways: helping release baby sea turtles, tagging migrating monarch butterflies, and even preparing food for giant pandas.
-These experiences reinforced the same lesson again and again—our natural world is incredibly beautiful, but it is also fragile.
+Over the years I’ve been fortunate to continuing working alongside my wife and now two young girls in many other ways to help support wildlife: helping release baby sea turtles, tagging migrating monarch butterflies, and even preparing food for giant pandas.
+These experiences reinforced the same lesson again and again—our natural world is incredibly beautiful, but it is also fragile...and we are called to be good stewards of it.

-People who love butterflies and insects should be able to appreciate their beauty without worrying that their purchase contributes to harming them.
-That’s why we focus on ethical, sustainable, and transparent sourcing for the specimens we offer.
+People who love butterflies and insects should be able to preserve and appreciate their beauty without worrying that their purchase contributes to harming them.
+That’s why we focus on ethical, sustainable, and transparent sourcing for all the specimens we offer.

 Our Goal Is to Be the Most Sustainable and Ethical Insect Supplier in the World